olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 Pip is available to use after installing Python into your conda environment, which we have already done.

 >>  ---
 > NOTE: Because issues can arise when using conda and pip together (see link in [Additional Resources Section](#refs)), it is recommended to do this only if absolutely necessary.
+However, as long as you are careful about it, things will probably be fine.
 >>  ---

 Building from source means you need to take care of some of the dependencies yourself, especially for optimization.